 Service is reviewed as part of clinical- and tenure-track faculty portfolios for tenure and/or promotion.
 The nature of the faculty's service activities will depend on their area of specialization.
 The UI Faculty Handbook (ERF 3.2.b) explicitly discusses service expectations.
 Each faculty member is expected to participate in the governance of their department and to contribute service to the department, college, university, and the discipline or profession.
 Service to local, state, national, and/or global communities is also expected, though the amount, nature, and timing of such service may vary greatly.
 CPH expectations are for faculty to demonstrate increasing involvement and leadership in service as they progress in rank.
-Typically 25% of tenure-track faculty's effort is directed to service activities.
-Clinical-track faculty have individualized portfolios that include similar types of service that are expected of tenure-track faculty.
+Typically 25% of tenure-track faculty's effort is directed to service that are expected of tenure-track faculty.